Shai-ra/Futsal-Management-System/README.md

-# volta
+# volta.
-  volta is an Fustsal Mangement System that tracks futsal places, players and teams.
+  volta. is an Fustsal Mangement System that tracks futsal places, players and teams.
 It is fully java coded and has imported various outer libaries.
 # Libaries Used
 - DateChooser.jar